FranzZemen/tsconfig.d.ts/README.md

 # Readme

-This is in active development.
+Very lightweight package to get an accurate tsconfig.ts type, and some minor utilities to go with it.

-The tsconfig.ts is accurate and usable.
-The project is currently dependent on the latest typescript (need to fix dependency semver), but should be fine.
+This is in active development and documentation, but the TsConfig type is accurate and usable.